 And that's the whole point.

-These knee high socks compress your legs in order to improve the blood flow out of your hard working hiking legs and back to the heart.
+These knee high socks or sleeves compress your legs in order to improve the blood flow out of your hard working hiking legs and back to the heart.

 This, in turn, leads to a reduction in discomfort and swelling.

 There are rumors, and rumors of rumors, that wearing compression socks will make you a stronger, less injury prone endurance athlete on the trail.

 One who bounces back quickly from a tough hike!